dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 toc: true
 ---

-# Bitcoin in the west
+# Hedging against hyperinflation and authoritarianism
-Appreciating the value proposition of bitcoin is much easier if you are a citizen of what we call, failed states.
+Appreciating the value proposition of bitcoin is much easier if you are a citizen of a failed state.
 Environments where the local currency is constantly devalued, or in which certain population groups are excluded from the financial system, or even oppressed and mistreated.
 In some of these cases, bitcoin could be a possible solution by protecting people's savings from annihilation or offering financial inclusion to everyone.